cambiotraining/bacterial-genomics/materials/09-bactmap.md

 Now, run the script using `bash scripts/02-run_bactmap.sh`.

 If the script is running successfully it should start printing the progress of each job in the bactmap pipeline.
-The pipeline will take a while to run so we'll have a look at the results after lunch.
+The pipeline will take a while to run so we'll have a look at the results after the tea break.

 :::{.callout-answer}